claritycoalition/truevalue/clarity-tools-and-innovations.md

 # Clarity Tools and Innovations

 Clarity has developed a number of tools and innovations in support of the True Value Initiative.
+Clarity collaborators in accounting, economics, policy, and IT

 * True Value Accounting
   * Resource Accounting